Liang-Ding/seisgen/README.md

 * The 3D background model utilized to create the SGT database
 * The HDF5 file storing the locations and interpolation parameters of the points within the 3D model.

-## Example of usage with the SGT database
+## Example of using the SGT database
 * Initialize an instance of the data manager:
 ```shell
 mgr = DSGTMgr(sgt_database_folder, model3D_folder, point_cloud_file)